Veterans Benefits Administration, Department of Veterans Affairs.

 OMB Control Number: 2900-0406.

-Abstract: Lenders authorized to make VA-guaranteed home or manufactured loans on an automatic basis are required to determine through VA whether any benefits related debts exist in the veteran-borrower's name prior to the closing of any automatic loan.
-Lenders cannot close any proposed automatic loan until evidence is received from VA stating that there is no debt, or if a debt exists, or the veteran has agreed on an acceptable repayment plan, or payments under a plan already in effect are current.
-VA Form 26-8937 is used to assist lenders and VA in the completion of debt checks in a uniform manner.
-The form restricts information requested to only that is needed for the debt check and to eliminate unlimited versions of lender-designed forms.
-The form also informs the lender whether or not the veteran is exempt from paying the funding fee, which must be collected on all VA home loans unless the veteran is receiving service-connected disability compensation.
+Abstract: VA has instructed lenders that they may not close any proposed loan until they have evidence from VA that there is no debt, or if a debt exists, an acceptable repayment plan has been agreed to by the veteran, or payments under a plan already in effect are current.
+VA Form 26-8937 is designed to assist lenders and VA in the completion of debt checks in a uniform manner.
+The form restricts information requested to only that needed for the debt check and also eliminates unlimited versions of lender-designed forms.

 Estimated Annual Burden: 10,000 hours.